-Q. How Do I cancel My Stash Subscription?
+Q. How do I cancel my Stash plan?

 Q. What are Stash’s plan fees?

 We’ve got two separate plans, each with their own fee.
 Stash Growth is $3/month, and Stash+ is $9/month.
 You can check out what’s included in each plan here.
 We collect this subscription fee once a month, around the date when you first opened your account.…

 Q. How do I close my Retirement Portfolio?

-Before you can close your Retirement Portfolio, make sure you’ve done the following: Link your bank to Stash so we can transfer your cash to you.
-(Learn how →) Turn off Set Schedule for your Retirement Portfolio.
-(Learn how →) Sell all of the investments in your Retirement Portfolio and wait for the sale to settle (up to 3 business days).…
+Before you can close your Retirement Portfolio (IRA), you must complete the following steps: Link your external bank account to Stash so we can transfer your balance to you.
+(Learn how →) Turn off auto invest for your IRA.
+(Learn how →) Sell all of the investments in your IRA.…

 Q. How Can I Close a Custodial Account?